Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: White dwarf luminosity function

 On the other hand, we can preferentially select halo WDs by imposing the velocity cut of $v_\mathrm{t}>200$ km s$^{-1}$.
 As displayed in the lower panel of Figure~\ref{fig:frac}, the 240~km~s$^{-1}$ threshold can almost avoid all the contamination from the disc but will lead to a really low number of objects passing it.
 The 160~km~s$^{-1}$ can significantly contaminate the halo WD pool by around 30\%, while the 200~km~s$^{-1}$ is acceptable for contamination and still keep enough objects.
 The upper limit of 500~km~s$^{-1}$ comes from the Galactic escape velocity of $528^{+24}_{-25}$~km~s$^{-1}$ \citep{2019MNRAS.485.3514D} to remove the unbound objects in the Galaxy.

 Figure~\ref{fig:halo_LF} shows the luminosity function of halo WDs for three different cuts of $v_{\rm t}$: $160<v_\mathrm{t}<500$~km~s$^{-1}$, $200<v_\mathrm{t}<500$~km~s$^{-1}$, and $240<v_\mathrm{t}<500$~km~s$^{-1}$.
-The corresponding catalogues used for these analyses contain 395, 208, and 130 objects, respectively.
+The corresponding catalogues used for these analyses contain 432, 235, and 146 objects, respectively.
 The selection of velocity cuts has a significant impact on the results.
 The 160~km~s$^{-1}$ sample includes a large number of objects from the velocity tail of the thick disc, which can lead to contamination in the halo luminosity function.
 On the other hand, the stringent cut 240~km~s$^{-1}$ results in a smaller number of objects contributing to the luminosity function.
-The total densities derived from these samples are: $(8.82 \pm 2.86) \times 10^{-4}$~pc$^{-3}$, $(4.20 \pm 1.74) \times 10^{-4}$~pc$^{-3}$, and $(4.24 \pm 2.24) \times 10^{-4}$~pc$^{-3}$, respectively.
+The total densities derived from these samples are: $(8.26 \pm 2.79) \times 10^{-4}$~pc$^{-3}$, $(6.34 \pm 2.89) \times 10^{-4}$~pc$^{-3}$, and $(3.95 \pm 2.06) \times 10^{-4}$~pc$^{-3}$, respectively.

 We compare our results with previous works in Figures~\ref{fig:halo_Comparison1} and \ref{fig:halo_Comparison2}, focusing on the high-velocity samples within the tangential velocity range of 200~km~s$^{-1}$ to 500~km~s$^{-1}$.
-The work by \citetalias{2006AJ....131..571H} is limited to only 18 objects with $v_\mathrm{t}>200$ km s$^{-1}$, while \citetalias{2011MNRAS.417...93R} and \citetalias{2017AJ....153...10M} have 93 and 135 objects, respectively, which is about half the size of our sample.
-Our result for the high-velocity sample agrees well with previous works, particularly with the latest work by \citetalias{2019MNRAS.482..715L}.
+The work by \citetalias{2006AJ....131..571H} is limited to only 18 objects with $v_\mathrm{t}>200$ km s$^{-1}$, while \citetalias{2011MNRAS.417...93R}, \citetalias{2017AJ....153...10M} and \citetalias{2021MNRAS.502.1753T} have 93, 135 and 95 objects, respectively, which is about half the size of our sample.
+The results from \citetalias{2021MNRAS.502.1753T} also did not assign tangential velocity.
+They employed a halo WD sample within 100 pc from {\it Gaia} DR2.
+The number density was obtained by the classic estimator $N/V$ rather than the maximum volume density estimator since they considered their sample as complete.
+Our result for the high-velocity sample agrees well with previous works, particularly with the work by \citetalias{2019MNRAS.482..715L}.
 However, a notable difference is observed at the faint end of the luminosity function.
 Thanks to the inclusion of the faintest bin, the integrated density of our sample is much higher than $(5.291 \pm 2.717) \times 10^{-5}$ pc$^{-3}$ in \citetalias{2019MNRAS.482..715L} and $(3.5 \pm 0.7) \times 10^{-5}$ pc$^{-3}$ in \citetalias{2011MNRAS.417...93R}.
-However, the turnover of the halo luminosity function remains undetected similarly to all previous works, and will require deeper surveys to detect a turnover if exists.
+However, the turnover of the halo luminosity function remains undetected similar to all previous works except \citetalias{2021MNRAS.502.1753T}, who claimed the discovery of the drop-off beyond $M_\mathrm{bol} \sim 15.5$, and will require deeper surveys to detect a turnover if exists.